All Episodes

 It's always an honor to talk to you.

-I feel like what has happened is we have allowed Commicor to completely change the mindset of everybody under 35, and they really believe that we live in a country that was founded by sexists and racists and a bunch of white men that came over here, and their only desire was to, you know, murder Native Americans just to take their land.
+I feel like what has happened is we have allowed Comic Corps to completely change the mindset of everybody under 35, and they really believe that we live in a country that was founded by sexists and racists and a bunch of white men that came over here, and their only desire was to, you know, murder Native Americans just to take their land.

-Everybody is a victim, and everybody because they're just simply breathing in the United States of America, deserves everything for free.
+Everybody is a victim, and everybody, because they're just simply breathing in the United States of America, deserves everything for free.

 And I'm sorry, but you look at all of these politicians and they're getting away with it.

-We you we're supposed to be the land of the free and the home of the brave.
+We're supposed to be the land of the free and the home of the brave.

 You know, they're not being brought to their knees.